JakasaurusRex/arduinospaceteam/README.md

 # SPACE TEAM
+COMS 3930 - Module 3

+## Team
+Jake Torres
+Mori Liu
+Mila Lin Tabach
+Sushmita Debnath

 ## 🚀 Overview
-This project is a modifiction
+This project is a modification of a space game, originally created by Mark Santolucito for Barnard COMS 3930.

+## 🔧 Hardware
+This code was written and tested in esp 32 (Lilly TTGO).

 ## ✨ Added Features
-- Highlight key features.
-- Briefly explain their importance or how they work.
-- Add examples if applicable.
+- Change in the layout;
+- Add the command that all players need to press both buttons at the same time;